 Alonso seeks to pursue nursing in the state of Oregon.
 He has an opportunity to earn up to 50 college credits before he leaves high school.
 How should Alonso select the credit he signs up for throughout his high school career?

 Talk to his high school counselor/teacher to understand what credit is available and how it fits with the first-year of a nursing program.

 Find what courses are required for a first-year nursing program.
 Work with college or high school officials to help map the curriculum.

 Perform well!
-Alonso should know that his dual credit becomes part of his official transcript.
+Alonso should know that his dual credit has become part of his official transcript.
 Since nursing is often a competitive admission process, Alonso should work to academically succeed in his dual credit class.

 Think twice about more than a few courses in Italian Literature or Woodshop.
-Those courses will be very rewarding, but Alonso might do just as well if he takes them for high school credit only.
-Alonso avoids paying for credits he might not use, for the college credit, since those subjects don’t fit well into nursing curriculum.
+Those courses will be very rewarding, but Alonso might do just as well if he took them for high school credit only.
+Alonso avoids paying for credits he might not use, for college credit, since those subjects don’t fit well into the nursing curriculum.

 Want to learn more?
 Credits with a Purpose